nmshd/documentation/_includes/scenarios/integrate/create-attribute-for-peer.md

 After the Sender has sent the [Request for creating Attributes]({% link _docs_integrate/create-attribute-for-peer.md %}#request-for-creating-attributes) to the Recipient and the Recipient has received this Request, the Recipient can accept it to create all or some of the Attributes that were offered for creation by the Sender.
 To do this, proceed as described in the [Accept incoming Request]({% link _docs_use-cases/use-case-consumption-accept-incoming-request.md %}) use case documentation and specify the ID of the received Request.
 Also, you need to decide and specify for each [CreateAttributeRequestItem]({% link _docs_integrate/create-attribute-for-peer.md %}#description-of-createattributerequestitem) contained in the [Request for creating Attributes]({% link _docs_integrate/create-attribute-for-peer.md %}#request-for-creating-attributes) whether you want to accept or reject it.

-If the Recipient does not want to create any of the Attributes offered by the Sender and therefore does not want to accept the [Request for creating Attributes]({% link _docs_integrate/create-attribute-for-peer.md %}#request-for-creating-attributes) of the Sender, it can reject it as a whole too.
+If the Recipient does not want to create any of the Attributes offered by the Sender and therefore does not want to accept the [Request for creating Attributes]({% link _docs_integrate/create-attribute-for-peer.md %}#request-for-creating-attributes) of the Sender, it can reject it as a whole as well.
 For that, follow the instructions of the [Reject incoming Request]({% link _docs_use-cases/use-case-consumption-reject-incoming-request.md %}) use case.
 {: .notice--info}

 In the next subsections, we will describe the process of accepting a [Request for creating Attributes]({% link _docs_integrate/create-attribute-for-peer.md %}#request-for-creating-attributes).
 The following diagram provides an overview of this process.